KentaaNL/capistrano-asg-rolling/README.md

 Currently all Launch Template versions and AMIs will be deleted, also when not created by this gem.

-When an Instance refresh is already in progress, the deployment will fail with an `Aws::AutoScaling::Errors::InstanceRefreshInProgress`.

 Documentation is incomplete.

 ## Installation